Gexkill/sweng2/RASD/src/introduction.md

 #Glossary
 #Assumptions
+There exist an mobile app for users where user can make a reservation using the GPS position or inserting his position
 #Constrains
 ##Regulatory policies
+The system must be require to user/taxi driver the permission to get his position and he have to manage sensible data (position, phone number) respecting the privacy law
 ##Hardware limitations
+* Mobile app
+    * taxi driver:
+        * 3G connection
+        * GPS
+        * Space for app package
+    * user:
+        * 3G connection
+        * Space for app package

+* Web app
+    * Modern browser with AJAX support
+    * ...

 ##Interfaces to other applications
+Interface with the older system
 ##Parallel operation
+The server support parallel operations from different users and different taxi drivers.
 ##Reference documents
+...
 #Proposed system
 #Identifying stakeholders **HERE OR INTO 'Actor identifying'?**
 #Other considerations about the system